briandgoldberg/Homeless-Poker/README.md

 Compile the contract
 `yarn compile`

-Migrate the contract to the test network
+Migrate the contract to the test network (RPC has to be running) `yarn migrate`

+Start the client
-`yarn migrate`
+`yarn start`